just1and0/just1and0/README.md

 - Lead teams
 - Active development
 - Building open-source projects
-- Speaking at Conferences => Send an Invite to [@Just1and0](https://twitter.com/just1and0) if you need me at your Conference.
+- Speaking at Conferences => Send an Invite to [@Just1and0](https://www.linkedin.com/in/just1and0/) if you like me to speak at your Conference.
 - Founder of [React Native Nigeria Community](https://reactnativenigeria.com) and [Build with React Native Community](https://buildwithreactnative.com)
 - Youtube Instructor
 - Technical Writer